-The Student’s T-Distribution
+The Student’s t-Distribution

-Until now, we have considered the PDF for the description of the confidence interval to be known based on exact values of µ and σ.
-As described, this is only true when the information is based on an infinite number of measurements and, in reality, an estimation with a finite number of measured values is performed by calculating the mean value and the empirical standard deviation.
-It was shown that this estimation does exhibit an uncertainty for the mean value, which is reduced when more measurements are performed.
+Until now, we have discussed the PDF to describe a given confidence interval based on exact values of µ and σ.
+As described, this is only true when the information is based on an infinite number of measurements, and, in reality, an estimation with a finite number of measured values is performed by calculating the mean value and the empirical standard deviation.
+It has been shown that this estimation exhibits an uncertainty for the mean value, which is reduced when more measurements are performed.
 This also occurs with the empirical standard deviation.
 How can this additional uncertainty caused by the estimation be considered for the determination of a confidence interval?
 Can estimation be considered?

-This additional uncertainty can be considered with the student’s t-distribution.
-This PDF is wider than the Gaussian PDF and its width depends on the number of measurements.
+This additional uncertainty can be considered with the Student’s t-distribution.
+This PDF is wider than the Gaussian PDF, and its width depends on the number of measurements.
 This shows a larger scattering of the measured values, which is the result of the additional uncertainty during the estimation of the PDF.
-The student’s t-distribution maps this in the wider distribution.
+The Student’s t-distribution maps this in the wider distribution.

-Based on this consideration, depending on the number of measurements and the resultant lack of knowledge of the PDF, a confidence variable larger than that of the Gaussian distribution is described (Parthier, 2008).
-For an increasing number of measurements, the student’s t-distribution becomes narrower and converges into the Gaussian PDF for an infinite number of measurements as their estimations also converge into the precise values of µ and σ.
+Accordingly, depending on the number of measurements and the resultant lack of knowledge of the PDF, a confidence variable larger than that of the Gaussian distribution is expressed (Parthier, 2008).
+For an increasing number of measurements, the Student’s t-distribution becomes narrower, and it converges into the Gaussian PDF for an infinite number of measurements as their estimations also converge into the precise values of µ and σ.
 This means that that no additional uncertainty compared to the Gaussian PDF needs to be considered.

-In practice, the following rule of thumb is often applied: Where 50 or more measured values are present, the application of the Gaussian distribution with estimations of µ and σ is acceptable as the uncertainty of the estimation becomes negligible.
-If fewer than 50 measured values are present, the student’s t-distribution needs to be applied.
-In doing so, instead of the variable um of the Gaussian distribution described in equation 1.33, another substitution variable t is defined by replacing the standard deviation with its estimation by the empirical standard deviation:
+In practice, the following rule of thumb is often applied: where 50 or more measured values are present, the application of the Gaussian distribution with estimations of µ and σ is acceptable as the uncertainty of the estimation becomes negligible.
+If fewer than 50 measured values are present, the Student’s t-distribution needs to be applied.
+In doing so, instead of the variable um of the Gaussian distribution, described in Eqn.
+1.33, another substitution variable t is defined by replacing the standard deviation with its estimation by the empirical standard deviation:

 t=xa-μs/N